-The Board conducts an annual review and affirmatively determined 8 of the current 10 Directors are "independent" as defined by the standards of the NYSE and SCI's Corporate Governance Guidelines.
-Thomas L. Ryan and W. Blair Waltrip are considered non-independent Directors.
+The Board conducts an annual review and affirmatively determined 9 of the current 10 Directors are "independent" as defined by the standards of the NYSE and SCI's Corporate Governance Guidelines.
+Thomas L. Ryan is considered a non-independent Director.